 The TOE supports the establishment of a trusted channel/path based on mutual authentication with negotiation of symmetric cryptographic keys used for the protection of the communication data with respect to confidentiality and integrity.
-The mutual authentication is based on a challenge response protocol using the AES algorithm in CBC mode.
-This algorithm is also used for encryption and integrity protection of the communication data.
-Via this trusted channel/path the Administrator can authentically export the public signature key for certification and import the certificate or certificate information for the public signature key.
+AES and CMAC are used for encryption and integrity protection of the communication data.